 1. DESCRIPTION OF PLAN

 The following is a brief description of the Gibraltar 401(k) Plan (the Plan) and is provided for general information purposes only.
-The Gibraltar 401(k) Plan was amended and restated effective as of January 1, 2011.
 Participants should refer to the Plan Document and Summary Plan Description for more complete information.

 General